vrund2005/Maalde_Quantity_Predictor/README.md

 ```
 ### 4. Run the code
 ```
-run each cell of .ipynb
+run each cell of Qty_prediction.ipynb
 ```

 ### 5. Launch the UI